trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 * [Google Maps JavaScript API (Street View Service)](https://developers.google.com/maps/documentation/javascript/streetview): The Maps JavaScript API provides a Street View service for obtaining and manipulating the imagery used in Google Maps Street View.
 This Street View service is supported natively within the browser.

 _Update October 2020: Map the Paths Desktop Uploader now contains a full implementation of these Google API's.
 [More information and links to code are here](/blog/2020/map-the-paths-desktop-uploader)._

+_Update July 2021: As more Map the Paths trekkers upload longer tours (30+ images), it became clear we needed to take a look at alternative Street View upload methods to the `photo` resource.
+[This post describes a more scalable approach to uploading longer sequences using the `photoSequence` resource available on the Google Street View Publish API](/blog/2021/preparing-360-video-upload-street-view-publish-api).